 Medical malpractice is a negligent act or omission by a hospital, doctor, or other health care professional that causes injury to a patient.
 Any health care professional or organization may be liable for medical malpractice, not just a family doctor or surgeon.

 Medical malpractice may occur at any time during the treatment process and in any medical setting.
-The most common medical malpractice claims are misdiagnosis, childbirth injuries, medication errors, and surgical errors.
+The most common medical malpractice claims are misdiagnosis, birth injuries, medication errors, and surgical errors.

 Medical records are the key to building your case, along with any other supporting healthcare documentation.
 Victims must prove that a doctor-patient relationship existed, and his or her health suffered as a result of medical negligence.
 Medical records show your original condition, the treatment you received, and your condition after being treated.
 These records can include evaluations, notes, consultation records, test results, prescriptions, etc.